Dr. Rajkumar: Lifestyle

 Rajkumar was known for being a highly disciplined man in both his personal and professional lives.
 He practised Carnatic music for an hour each day in the morning and in the evening.
 He was referred to as Gaanagandharva (translation: a heavenly singer).
 His punctuality is another noted aspect.
 Waking up every morning at 4 am, he performed Yoga and Pranayama, which is said to be the reason behind his physical and mental fitness.
 His Yoga performances can be seen in the first clips of his film Kaamana Billu.
 His waist size was 32 at the time of his death.
 This fitness is attributed to his practice of Yoga.
 Actor John Kokken had revealed that Rajkumar was the inspiration behind him performing Yoga every day.

 He shunned smoking and drinking both on screen and off.
 To avoid setting a precedent among his fans, he made sure that the roles he accepted did not require him to smoke or drink or utter swear words, and extended this decision to real life.
 His dress code always consisted of a simple white dhoti and shirt.
 He spent most of his vacations in his hometown, Gajanur, near the forest area where he was later abducted.

+In 1961, he led a movement to collect funds for drought relief.
 He would always refer to his movie-producers as Anna Daataru (food providers) and adored fans as Abhimaani Devarugalu (Fan Gods).

 He was a devotee of Raghavendra Swami.
-In 1961, he led a movement to collect funds for drought relief.
+When Dr. Rajkumar was chosen for the role of saint Raghavendra Swamiji for Mantralaya Mahatme by T.V.
+Singh Thakur in 1966, there was an objection from the Madhwa community.
+They were against a non-vegetarian playing the role of Mantralaya seer.
+However, Dr. Rajkumar gave up non-vegetarian food and lived like a saint during the entire shoot of the film.

 Girish Kasaravalli had praised his simplicity, humility, innocence and straight-forwardness.
 Singeetam Srinivasa Rao called him as one of the two funniest people he has come across in his life.
 S. P. Balasubrahmanyam had praised his courteous and down to earth nature.

-Reminiscing his old days, Kannada director J.G.Krishna had revealed that Rajkumar was responsible for light boys being served food by the film production team after he came to know that they were not being served food on the sets and took initiative to make it mandatory for all Kannada film producers to bear the food cost of the light boys treating them on par with the employees of the production house.
+Reminiscing his old days, Kannada director J.G.Krishna had revealed that Rajkumar was responsible for light boys being served food by the film production team after he discovered that they were not being served food on the sets and took initiative to make it mandatory for all Kannada film producers to bear the food cost of the light boys treating them on par with the employees of the production house.
+Director Dinakar Thoogudeepa had revealed that their Mysore home was named "Mu.Pa.Krupa" after Rajkumar ("Muthuraj - Parvathamma") in order to honour their help and guidance given to his parents.

-In 2001, he started Shaktidhaama - a rehabilitation home for 800 destitute women who were rescued from the clutches of prostitution racquet.
+In 2001, he started Shaktidhaama - a rehabilitation home for 800 destitute women who were rescued from prostitution.
 He endorsed Karnataka Milk Federation's Nandini brand of milk for free.